 Another thing you need to think about when preparing to move abroad is how you’re going to settle in once you’ve moved.
 From looking for an apartment to understanding the culture, there is a lot of preparation you can do in advance to help make the transition smoother and ensure you don’t get (too) homesick.

 If you are looking for a job in Europe, refer to EURES and EuroJobs.
 Those are both job listing websites, where you can find vacancies, graduate jobs, as well as internships.
 GradConnection is another portal where you can look for graduate jobs in various countries, including Australia, Hong Kong, United States, China, and South Africa.
 Vault is a U.S. careers website which surveys of top employers, career advice, sector information, and vacancies/internships across the U.S.

 Kathrin Halbich is a traveller from Germany, currently living in Leicester to enjoy the wonders of the United Kingdom.
-She not only loves to experience different cultures, she also loves books and good stories, so blogging came as a natural consequence.
-Her blog, The Ambitious Bee, focuses on studying and working abroad, and how your career can benefit from this experience.
+She not only loves to experience different cultures, she also loves books and good stories.